An equivariant Poincar\'e duality for proper cocompact actions by matrix groups

+{\em Acknowledgements.} The authors would like to thank Peter Hochs and Hang Wang for their useful feedback on this paper.

-{\em Acknowledgements.} Hao Guo was partially supported by funding from the Australian Research Council through the Discovery Project grant DP200100729, and partially by the National Science Foundation through the NSF grant 2000082.
+Hao Guo was partially supported by funding from the Australian Research Council through the Discovery Project DP200100729, and partially by the National Science Foundation through the NSF DMS-2000082.
 Varghese Mathai was partially supported by funding from the Australian Research Council, through the Australian Laureate Fellowship FL170100020.